View More Images

 An early morning start but before departing we send our main baggage ahead by courier, as we will do on many days of the tour, to our accommodation for this evening.
 We board a local train to the outskirts of the city on a short journey to Kabushima, an impressive Shinto shrine standing atop a promontory overlooking the sea.
 Venerating Benzaiten, a kami Shinto god that protects fishermen and brings business success, Kabushima is popular with locals and also with flocks of black-tailed gulls, which nest here during summer months.

 Kabushima Shrine is the official northern start point of the 1,025km-long Michinoku Shiokaze Coastal Trail and marks the beginning of our exploration of this impressive coastal walking route.
 We set out south over terrain today that is either flat or gently undulating and provides us with a comfortable day’s walking to start our tour together.
 The trail threads its way over wide grassy expanses and sandy beaches and we enjoy a picnic lunch en route.
-Finally, we reach a station to board another train, which follows the coast to Taneichi and our accommodation at a simple but charming hotel aside the sea.
-After refreshing ourselves in baths overlooking the sea we enjoy dinner of delicious homely fishermen’s fare.
+Finally, we reach our accommodation, a small inn just inland of the coast.
+Our friendly hostess serves us a dinner of delicious homely fishermen’s fare.

 Meals: Breakfast, lunch & dinner provided.